WarekWar/text-messenger/README.md

 The aim of the project was to develop a client-server text messenger service using SCTP and UDP multicast protocols.
 The project is distinguished by the lack of server use - we have created one application that handles the entire communication process.

 We wanted the application to be as universal as possible, so we divided the process into a parent and child process, which allowed for simultaneous receiving and sending of messages.
 The SCTP protocol supports private chat in the project, we set up a one-to-many connection in order to skip establishing a connection in the client-server style.
 After selecting the private chat option, we must provide the IPv4 address of the user with whom we want to chat.
 UDP multicast supports group chat with more users, the address to which we connect and the interface are pre-set.
-The creation of the receiving and sending socket is performed using the appropriate functions: snd / rcv_udp_socket or snd / rcv_sctp_socket.
-Sending and receiving messages is performed by the following functions: send / recv_all or send_priv / recv_priv
+The creation of the receiving and sending socket is performed using the appropriate functions: *snd / rcv_udp_socket or snd / rcv_sctp_socket*.
+Sending and receiving messages is performed by the following functions: *send / recv_all or send_priv / recv_priv*.

-The program uses the "enp0s8" network interface that supports communication between two virtual machines, starting communication between two computers would require changing this interface.
+***The program uses the "enp0s8" network interface that supports communication between two virtual machines, starting communication between two computers would require changing this interface.***

 # Usage